AjaxMultiCommentary/GT-commentaries-layout/README.md

 ## Description

-This dataset contains layout annotations for ca. 370 pages sampled from 8 public domain classical commentaries, published in the 19th century in English, German and Latin.
+GT4HistCommentOLR contains layout annotations for ca. 370 pages sampled from 8 public domain classical commentaries, published in the 19th century in English, German and Latin.
 The commentaries concern Ancient Greek and Latin works from prose and poetry (caveat: AGreek poetry is slightly over-represented).

 ⚠️ **NB**: this dataset contains exclusively *layout* annotations.
 A [separate dataset with OCR groundtruth data](https://github.com/AjaxMultiCommentary/GT-commentaries-OCR) exists for classical commentaries, but sources and annotated pages differ between the two.